Gang Confrontation: The case of Medellin (Colombia): Results and Discussion

 \subsection{General Description of the Confrontation Network}

 The distribution of gangs in the city is sociologically understood in terms of the late colonisation of the city, mainly, by victims of forced displacement from the countryside of Antioquia department.
+Moreover, In Colombia, cities are divided into \textit{Estratos} from one to six.
+Citizens who live in the lowest \textit{Estratos}-- one, two and three-- have reduced-fares for public services (water, gas, electricity).
+Citizens who live in the highest \textit{Estratos}-- five and six-- covers the reduction for the lowest \textit{Estratos}. \textit{Estrato} four corresponds to middle class, citizens who pay what they consume.
 To quantitatively justify the distribution of gangs in the city, it has been commonly assumed that the distribution and density of gangs obey geo-economics criteria.
-To test this hypothesis, Fig.~\ref{fig:gangsVS} presents the number of gangs as a function of (i) the \textit{Estrato}\footnote{Cities in Colombia are divided into \textit{Estratos} from one to six.
-Citizens who live in the lowest \textit{Estratos}-- one, two and three-- have reduced-fares for public services (water, gas, electricity).
-Citizens who live in the highest \textit{Estratos}-- five and six-- covers the reduction for the lowest \textit{Estratos}. \textit{Estrato} four corresponds to middle class, citizens who pay what they consume.} of the neighboorhood, (ii) the area of the neighboorhood and (iii) the housing density per hectare.
+To test the hypothesis above, Fig~\ref{fig:gangsVS} presents the number of gangs as a function of (i) the \textit{Estrato} of the neighboorhood, (ii) the area of the neighboorhood and (iii) the housing density per hectare.
 The main presence of gangs in the lowest \textit{Estratos} can be socio-economically understood.
 However, the dependence on the area of the neighboorhood and the housing density per hectare suggests that there is no trivial explanation for the presence of gangs in different zones of the city.

 For the case of corporate competition, in Ref.~\cite{BSB11}, it was demonstrated that the spatial locations of firms are positively correlated with population density.
-Although this result is intuitively clear, it cannot be generalized straightforwardly to the case of gangs in Medellin because of its topography: a small valley that accommodates people homogeneously so that different the zones of the cities are fairly equally populated.
+Although this result is intuitively clear, it cannot be generalized straightforwardly to the case of gangs in Medellin because of its topography: a small valley that accommodates people homogeneously so that different the zones of the cities are fairly equally populated [Colombia official census 2005 by \textit{Departamento Administrativo Nacional de Estadistica of Colombia} (DANE)'s].
 Therefore, to fully understand the gang phenomenon in Medellin from a geographic perspective, a further socio-demography analysis is needed and will be conducted elsewhere.